 Dry avalanches can in some places be released in the old snowpack by large loads.
-This applies especially on very steep shady slopes in particular above approximately 2000 m in areas where the snow cover is rather shallow.
-Mostly the avalanches in these loacations are medium-sized.
-The avalanche prone locations are rather rare but are barely recognisable, even to the trained eye.
+This applies especially on very steep shady slopes between approximately 2000 and 2600 m in areas where the snow cover is rather shallow.
+The avalanche prone locations are rare but are barely recognisable, even to the trained eye.
 Slight increase in avalanche danger as a consequence of warming during the day and solar radiation.
 In steep terrain there is a danger of falling on the icy crust.

-Snowpack

-Danger patterns

 dp 1: deep persistent weak layer

 Outgoing longwave radiation during the night will be good.
 The surface of the snowpack will soften during the day.
 This applies at low altitude as well as on very steep sunny slopes.
-Isolated avalanche prone weak layers exist in the bottom section of the snowpack, in particular on shady slopes above approximately 2000 m.
+Isolated avalanche prone weak layers exist in the bottom section of the snowpack, in particular on shady slopes between approximately 2000 and 2600 m.

-Tendency

-The avalanche danger will decrease gradually.